-Applications are invited from 1 July to 31 August.
+Applications are invited from 1 August to 30 September.
 We strongly encourage early expressions of interest and applications.
-Successful applicants and wait-listed applicants will be notified by October 31.
+Successful applicants and wait-listed applicants will be notified by early November.

 We work to ensure cost is not a barrier to participation and negotiate fees on a case by case basis according to a sliding scale:

 - Small grassroots groups and unaffiliated individuals – $2,000 to $3,000 per participant